 Chandler’s current project is the translation of the memoirs of a woman by the name of Oishi Junkyo, who was a geisha, artist, and Buddhist nun in early 20th-century Japan.

-Courses regularly taught by Chandler include Buddhist Thought and Practice, Topics in the Study of Buddhism, Eastern Philosophy, and Religions of China and Japan.
-He also teaches elementary, intermediate, and advanced levels of Chinese Language.
+Courses regularly taught by Chandler include Buddhism, Topics in the Study of Buddhism, Eastern Philosophy, and Religions of China and Japan.

-Chandler serves as the director of IUP’s Asian Studies program and the university’s Critical Languages Program.
+Chandler serves as the director of the university’s Critical Languages Program, and was formerly the director of IUP’s Asian Studies program.

-Chandler's office hours are by appointment only.
-To set up an appointment, please call 724-357-2280 or visit him in his office in 505E Humanities and Social Sciences Building.
+Chandler’s office hours are by appointment only.
+To set up an appointment, please e-mail him.

 Fraud, Waste, and Abuse Hotline